 - a.
-GWJ agrees to accept EPB funding in the amount of \$100,000.00 according to the payment schedule set forth above. - GWJ agrees to expend the funds only for the Project in accordance with the budget attached as Exhibit B, and that any portion of the Funding that is disbursed but not so used will be returned to EPB. - c.
-GWJ agrees to provide the services and take other actions as necessary to accomplish the Project in a timely manner. - GWJ shall submit annual reports to the EPB on or before September 15th of each year through September 30, 2023, providing an overview of construction progress made, an accounting of Funding disbursements and corresponding expenditures, and other general information about and metrics for the Project as reasonably requested by EPB.
+GWJ agrees to accept EPB funding in the amount of \$100,000.00 according to the payment schedule set forth above. - b.
+GWJ agrees to expend the funds only for the Project in accordance with the budget attached as Schedule B, and that any portion of the Funding that is disbursed but not so used will be returned to EPB. - c.
+GWJ agrees to provide the services and take other actions as necessary to accomplish the Project in a timely manner.

-5. Term and Renewal.
+- d.
+GWJ shall submit annual reports to the EPB on or before September 15th of each year through September 30, 2023, providing an overview of construction progress made, an accounting of Funding disbursements and corresponding expenditures, and other general information about and metrics for the Project as reasonably requested by EPB. - e.
+GWJ shall ensure that any Consultant retained in accordance with this Agreement shall comply with the minimum insurance requirements outlined in Schedule C. - f.
+GWJ agrees to the Indemnification Schedule D - 5.
+Term and Renewal.
 This Agreement shall commence on the Effective Date and shall continue through September 30, 2023.
 This Agreement may be extended only with the written agreement of both Parties.
 The City's performance and obligations to pay, if any, under the provisions of this Agreement are subject to appropriation by the City Council of the City of Jacksonville.
-Nothing in this Agreement shall be construed as providing GWJ or any third party with a cause of action against the City for failure to obtain or make an appropriation for the Project.

-6. Performance.
-GWJ shall ensure that the Project is conducted in a professional manner, using reasonable efforts and abilities on a non-emergency basis.
+Nothing in this Agreement shall be construed as providing GWJ or any third party with a cause of action against the City for failure to obtain or make an appropriation for the Project. - 6.
+Audit.
+The City Council Auditor's Office or other duly authorized representative of the City shall have the right to audit the above-named revenues and related expenditures of the project, including any records related to the securement of donations required by the Agreement. - 7.
+Performance.
+GWJ shall ensure that the Project is conducted in a professional manner, using reasonable efforts and abilities on a non-emergency basis. - 8.
+Safety.

-7. Safety.
 EPB and GWJ agree that the safety of all employees, contractors, and the public shall always be considered as having priority.
-Either EPB or GWJ personnel may stop the Project immediately due to any safety concerns.
+Either EPB or GWJ personnel may stop the Project immediately due to any safety concerns. - 9.
+Force Majeure.

-8. Force Majeure.
 The Parties shall not be liable for any failure or delay in the performance of their obligations under this Agreement due to a force majeure event, including but not limited to acts of civil or military authorities, acts of courts and/or regulatory agencies, war, riot or insurrection, embargoes, sabotage, strikes or lockouts (provided such strike or lockout does not arise from inequitable labor practices), epidemics, fires, floods, earthquakes, tornadoes, and hurricanes.
 If any failure or delay results from such causes, upon notice from GWJ within five days of the event giving rise to the delay, the time for performance shall be extended for a period of time reasonably necessary to overcome the effects of such delays.
 Notwithstanding the foregoing, if GWJ's performance is rendered impossible or ineffective by the event or delay, then all funds distributed to GWJ by EPB remaining unspent on the Project shall be returned to EPB.